Expansion of balancing lake

 • Are we taking nature-based measures?

-• Are we taking additional measures such as modifying pumping stations and protecting homes in the area?
+• Are we taking additional measures such as modifying pumping stations protecting homes in the area?

-During extreme rainfall, we store the water in the water storage facility for a few days.
-It is then released into the sea in a controlled manner.
+During extreme rainfall, we retain the water in the balancing lake for a few days.
+It then flows into the sea in a controlled manner.
 This prevents flooding in Groningen and the surrounding area.

-What is the cost of the additional water storage?
+What is the cost of the additional balancing lake?

-In May 2025, the General Board of the Noorderzijlvest Water Authority decided to make an additional €15 million available for the implementation of works in De Onlanden.
+In May 2025, the Bestuur of Directors the Noorderzijlvest Water Authority decided to make an additional €15 million available for the implementation of works in De Onlanden.
 This amount is in addition to the €7 million previously allocated for exploration and plan preparation.
 We can now start work on improving De Onlanden's capacity to collect rainwater.
-The water board can also use this money to implement mitigating measures (to prevent negative effects of the additional water storage).
-Water storage De Onlanden is part of the Dry Feet 2050 project, which aims to prevent flooding in Groningen and Drenthe.
+The water authority can water authority use this money balancing lake implement mitigating measures ( balancing lake negative effects from the additional balancing lake ).
+Water storage in De Onlanden is part of the Dry Feet 2050 project, which aims to prevent flooding in Groningen and Drenthe.

 • Weirs installed to better regulate the water